What are pre-screening tests?

 Choosing the right pre-screening tests makes a positive difference in the hiring process for the business in terms of saving time and money, and also for the applicant, improving their journey and overall experience - but there are some pitfalls to pre-screening tests that need to be avoided to ensure that you are getting the best results from them.

 Common hiring mistakes during pre-screening tests

 1. Removing human decision making

-The automation of the recruitment process is simple - and it can lead to a complete removal of any human decision-making.
-This can help to reduce unconscious bias in hiring, but it can also be problematic as in a workplace that is defined by data and algorithms, we might forget about human strengths and issues like transparency, power, social control and accountability.
+The automation of the recruitment process is simple - and it can lead to complete removal of any human decision-making.
+This can help to reduce unconscious bias in hiring, but it can also be problematic as in a workplace that is defined by data and algorithms, we might forget about human strengths and issues like transparency, power, social control, and accountability.

 Using pre-screening tests in addition to human interaction and other criteria makes sure that businesses are not reliant on technology to make decisions for them.

 Automation is amazing, and data is everything.
 Objective data in the form of information gathered about a candidate through a pre-screening test is valuable, but it is not the only data that you should be using.

 The most rounded way of using data like this is to consider it in conjunction with subjective information, like education, personability, qualifications, and interview results.
 Tests should not be considered the only way to assess a potential candidate, but should instead be used as a tool in the recruitment toolbox.